 Are Pets Allowed at Waipu Lagoons?

-Can I Fish in the Lagoons?
+Can I Fish Near Waipu Lagoons?

 What Safety Precautions Should I Take While Visiting?